thaletterb/teensy31_template/README.md

 * Teensy 3.1 development board

 ##Installation:##
-1. Install the Arduino IDE and the Teensyduino Plugin Point the TOOLPATH in the Makefile to the directory Teensy directory where the arm-none-eabi binaries live
+* Install the Arduino IDE and the Teensyduino Plugin.
+  Point the TOOLPATH in the Makefile to the Teensy directory where the arm-none-eabi binaries live.

-2. Copy the "include" and "common" directories to a local location Point to this location in the Makefile as TEENSY3X_BASEPATH
+* Copy the "include" and "common" directories to a local location.
+ Point to this location in the Makefile as TEENSY3X_BASEPATH.
  Alternately:
  Keep the directories in the pwd and set the TEENSH3X_BASEPATH to the present working directory

 ##Example Commands:##
 * Compile: $make all